-MITCHELL LAKE (Crow Wing County) Northern pike: minimum size limit 40".
-Possession limit one.
+NEW-MITCHELL LAKE (Crow Wing County) Northern pike (regulation modified): all from 24-36" must be immediately released.
+Possession limit three, only one over 36".

 MOCCASIN LAKE (Cass County) Largemouth bass: catch-and-release only.
-Black crappie: possession limit five.
+Crappie: possession limit five.
 Sunfish: possession limit five.
 MOODY LAKE (Crow Wing County) All species: catch-and-release only.

-MOOSE LAKE NEAR DEER RIVER (Itasca County) Walleye: all from 17-26" must be immediately released.
-One over 26" allowed in possession.
+NEW-MOOSE LAKE NEAR DEER RIVER (Itasca County) Walleye (regulation modified): all from 20-24" must be immediately released.
+One over 24" allowed in possession.